What multiple of EBITDA should I apply to get the value of my business?

 On the other hand, intangible assets such as reputation, customer loyalty, and brand recognition cannot be accurately measured by traditional valuation methods.

-Furthermore, some businesses may have complex partnerships or arrangements with suppliers which could significantly affect their long-term value but are not reflected in traditional valuation metrics.
+Furthermore, some businesses may have complex partnerships or arrangements with suppliers that could significantly affect their long-term value but are not reflected in traditional valuation metrics.
 Similarly, certain types of companies might rely heavily on human resources for success; however, these investments are not always accurately captured through valuations either.

 Pros And Cons Of Selling A Company For A Multiple Of EBITDA